Introducing WP-MCP: Manage Your WordPress Site Through AI

 -- npx wp-mcp

 Restart Claude Desktop or open a fresh Claude Code session.
+Ask: “show me my latest 5 posts”.
+If your posts appear, setup is complete.

-WordPress tool permissions interface for Claude
+WordPress tool permissions interface in Claude Desktop showing available MCP tools

-No Heavy Setup Required
+No WordPress Plugin Required

-What I Actually Use It For
+Real Workflows I Use WP-MCP For

-Every Monday morning, I ask:
+Every Monday morning, I ask Claude:

 Show me the site health status.